\(\DeclareMathOperator*{\oiint}{{\subset\!\supset} \llap{\iint}}\)

 The Riemannian metric in the standard coordinate patch for this robot arm is given by

-\[ g(\theta_1,\theta_2) = \begin{bmatrix} [I_{zz,1} + I_{zz,2} + (L_1^2m_1)/4 + L_1^2m_2 + (L_2^2m_2)/4 + L_1L_2m_2\cos(\theta_2) & (m_2L_2^2)/4 + (L_1L_2m_2\cos(\theta_2))/2 + I_{zz,2} \\
+\[ g(\theta_1,\theta_2) = \begin{bmatrix} I_{zz,1} + I_{zz,2} + (L_1^2m_1)/4 + L_1^2m_2 + (L_2^2m_2)/4 + L_1L_2m_2\cos(\theta_2) & (m_2L_2^2)/4 + (L_1L_2m_2\cos(\theta_2))/2 + I_{zz,2} \\

 (m_2L_2^2)/4 + (L_1L_2m_2\cos(\theta_2))/2 + I_{zz,2} & (m_2L_2^2)/4 + I_{zz,2}\\ \end{bmatrix} \]

-(For definiteness, for this particular double-pendulum robot arm, the values of the parameters are \(m_i = 28.927\) kg, \(I_{zz,i} = 3.335\) \(\text{kg}\cdot\text{m}^2\), and \(L_i = 1.000\) m in SI, but these values are mutable.
+(For definiteness, for this particular double-pendulum robot arm, the values of the parameters are \(m_i = 0.181\) kg, \(I_{zz,i} = 0.001\) \(\text{kg}\cdot\text{m}^2\), and \(L_i = 0.250\) m in SI, but these values are mutable.
 Here is an OnShape model of the robot arm https://cad.onshape.com/documents/13c5b197f578ed74e3c43266/w/31eaf96cbef839c27d1f6215/e/2af3572176e096bf67365da2?renderMode=0&uiState=64c22d4a8c079b328fbabd57.
 Using these values leads to a r-metric of

-\[g(\theta_1, \theta_2) = \begin{bmatrix} 28.927\cos(\theta_2) + 50.06 & 14.463\cos(\theta_2) + 10.567 \\
+\[g(\theta_1, \theta_2) = \begin{bmatrix} 0.0113\cos(\theta_2) + 0.019 & 0.00566\cos(\theta_2) + 0.00383 \\

 Note that the entries in the Riemannian metric have dimensions of \(\left[\text{Length}^2 \cdot \text{Mass}\right]\).
 (It should be noted that there are dimensions/units used for the describing the robot arm and hence, perhaps bizarrely, for describing the Riemannian metric.
-Points in the manifold and tangent vectors to the manifold are part of the intrinsic topology of the underlying smooth manifold of the c-space and have only dimensions of [Angular Measure], while inner products/norms of tangent vectors and lengths of curves/distances between points in the manifold depend on Riemannian metric, which is extrinsic to the topology of the underlying manifold; inner products of tangent vectors have dimensions of \(\displaystyle\left[\text{Angular Measure}^2\cdot\text{Length}^2 \cdot \text{Mass}\right]\) while norms of tangent vectors and lengths of curves/distances between points have units of \(\displaystyle\left[\text{Angular Measure}\cdot\text{Length} \cdot \text{Mass}^{\frac{1}{2}}\right]\).)
+Points in the manifold and tangent vectors to the manifold are part of the intrinsic topology of the underlying smooth manifold of the c-space and have only dimensions of [Angular Measure], while inner products/norms of tangent vectors and lengths of curves/distances between points in the manifold depend on Riemannian metric, which is extrinsic to the topology of the underlying manifold; inner products of tangent vectors have dimensions of \(\displaystyle\left[\text{Angular Measure}^2\cdot\text{Length}^2 \cdot \text{Mass}\right]\) while norms of tangent vectors and lengths of curves/distances between points have units of \(\displaystyle\left[\text{Angular Measure}\cdot\text{Length} \cdot \text{Mass}^{\frac{1}{2}}\right]\).
+This kind of r-metric is known as the "mass matrix'" and morally has dimensions of mass.
+The way that things work out here, there are \(I_{zz}\) terms, and we can't just move the lengths to the \(\theta\) factors.
+But, morally, the mass matrix has dimensions of mass.)

-This link I think I computes the sectional curvature correctly in MATLAB, and it is identically 0.
-This link (shamelessly pirated from [1]) I think confirms the computation of the sectional curvature of my Riemannian manifold in Mathematica (although it heavily uses the fact we are in dimension 2; I'll need to work on that).
-This link shows that the volume of the torus is 693.121 \(\left[\text{rad}^2\cdot\text{m}^2\cdot\text{kg}\right]\)
+This link, curvature.m, I think I computes the sectional curvature correctly in MATLAB, and it is identically 0.
+This link, Curvature01.nb (shamelessly pirated from [1]), I think validates the computation of the sectional curvature of my Riemannian manifold in Mathematica (although it heavily uses the fact we are in dimension 2; I'll need to work on that).
+This link, TorusVolumeForm01.nb, shows that the volume of the torus is \(\displaystyle\oiint_{[T^2]}\ \eta_{\text{Vol}_g} = 0.253\ \text{rad}^2\cdot\text{m}^2\cdot\text{kg}\) in the inertial r-metric.

 First, let us consider the infimum of path lengths metric \(\left(\text{in }\displaystyle\left[\text{rad}\cdot\text{m} \cdot \text{kg}^{\frac{1}{2}}\right]\right)\) on \((T^2,g)\) itself.
 (NB: This is per a discussion with Boris Okun on 08/10/2023.)